Geoff-Fletcher/True_Review/README.md

 Many of the features are already shown in the wireframes so for brevity where relevant I will refer to them there whilst providing a commentary on their function

+### Logo and navigation bar

+A responsive navigation bar is in place.
+Concentrating on 'mobile first' design, the navigation bar incorporates a clickable burger icon with a drop down menu on mobile.
+There is a burger icon at tablet size too, but when moving to monitor size the burger disappears and a navigation bar appears with options to navigate to pages; 'Home', 'About' or 'Create' and depending on the user login status also a 'Register' and 'Login' link or a 'Logout'.
+The nav bar also displays the user login status with the message 'You are not logged in' or 'You are logged in as XXXXX'.
+In the top left corner there is a clickable project logo that also acts as a 'Home' button.
+See wireframes and other screenshots to view these features or log in to the project.

+### Django alert messages

+Every time there is a change in data the user is alerted.
+For example when a review is created, or edited and the same for comments.
+Also there is a notification when the user logs in or out to confirm their action.
+These appear in the blank space in the middle of the navigation bar to be in the users eyeline when possible.

+### Clear indication as to whether the user is logged in or out at all times

+As mentioned above the nav bar displays user login status with the message 'You are not logged in' or 'You are logged in as XXXXX'

+### A list of review posts

+On mobile and small Tablet screens reviews are displayed on the home page in a column of 3 as displayed in wireframes above.
+On larger tablets and monitiors there are 3 review posts displayed in a row and 6 on a page, with the option to use a next and previous button.
+As monitor size grows the review cards on the home page simply enlarge.

+### See an individual review post in detail

+When the title of a review is clicked on the home page the review detail html is rendered creating a page that show the image for the review and title above a large text box containg the review itself.
+Underneath this is a thread of comments and a comment box to allow for submission of the users own comments

+### Pagination

+This feature forms the list of 1x3 or 3x2 review mentioned in a list of review posts and generates the next and previous buttons dependent on the users position in the content.

+### About Page

+The about page gives information about True Review's concept and goals moving forward.lt talks about what the website hopes to acheive and how users can contribute.
+It also lays down some expectations for the user about what will be moderated in the hope that content submission will feel easy and keep the site on the right track.
+The image I have used is a little abstract but actually used AI to incorporate my facial features as I didn't feel it was crucial to lose privacy by putting my own or anyone elses image in the project but I could of course change this in the future if I felt it was meaningful to take on a more public status.
+I also felt True Review is not all about me so keeping a more abstract persona made sense.

+### Sign in form

+For the security forms at the moment I have django generics but I plan to replace the with crispy forms the moment i get time.

+### Register form (Sign up)

+For the security forms at the moment I have django generics but I plan to replace the with crispy forms the moment i get time.

+### Sign out page

+For the security forms at the moment I have django generics but I plan to replace the with crispy forms the moment i get time.

+### Form with CRUD functionality to create a review when logged in